leolech14/Miles/README.md

 - `OPENAI_API_KEY` – required for the `/chat` command and AI features
 - `REDIS_URL` – Redis connection for chat history and preferences (falls back to file storage)
 - `LOG_WEBHOOK_URL` – webhook URL for CI log streaming (optional)
+- `PLUGINS_ENABLED` – comma-separated list of plugin IDs to enable (optional, defaults to all)

 ## Quick start